Ronit2473/Telco-Customer-Churn-Analysis-A-SQL-Deep-Dive/README.md

-# Telco-Customer-Churn-Analysis-A-SQL-Deep-Dive
+# 📞 Telco Customer Churn Analysis: A SQL Deep Dive

 # 🎯 Project Goal
-## The primary objective of this project is to analyze a comprehensive telecommunications dataset using SQL to identify the key drivers of customer churn.
+ The primary objective of this project is to analyze a comprehensive telecommunications dataset using SQL to identify the key drivers of customer churn.
 By segmenting customers and calculating churn rates across   various dimensions (contract type, services, tenure, and charges), the analysis provides actionable insights and a prioritized list of at-risk customers for retention efforts.

 # 💾 Dataset Overview
 Source: This analysis uses the well-known IBM Telco Customer Churn Dataset, commonly found on platforms like Kaggle.